-Campus Visitors: UTSA will limit nonessential visitors, volunteers, and activities that involve external groups or organizations coming to campus.
+Campus Visitors: UTSA is limiting nonessential visitors, volunteers, and activities that involve external groups or organizations coming to campus.
+Department and campus operations plans for visitors to campus must be reviewed and recommended by the Recovery Operations Committee (ROC) and then approved by the Resource Management Team (RMT).